BaptisteZloch/meme-ory-TP-JavaScript-EPF/README.md

 ### Question 9
 What is the .bind(this) stuff?
 What does happen if you delete it?
 Is it needed when using an arrow function ?
-- la methode `.bind(this)` permet de creer une nouvelle fonction avec le this en paramètre lorqu'elle est appelée, la nouvelle fonction crée est une copie de la méthode qui précède le `bind(this)`
+- la methode `.bind(this)` permet de creer une nouvelle fonction avec le this en paramètre lorqu'elle est appelée, la nouvelle fonction crée est une copie de la méthode qui précède le `bind(this)`.
+Si on supprime `bind(this)`, la fonction n'est simplement plus appelée (par exemple si on enlève le `bind(this)` de la fonction responsable du retournement des cartes, les cartes ne se retourneront simplement plus lorsque l'on clique).
+L'utilisation d'arrow functions permet d'enlever les `bind(this)`, une fonciton arrow est naturellement bind.

 ### Question 10
 What are the advantages of Promises?